conan-io/docs/cheatsheet.rst

 Python requires
 ###############

-Python requires allow the re-use of python methods across multiple recipes.
+Python requires allow the re-use of python code across multiple recipes.
 Complex dependency graphs can be produced, and the `same concepts`__ apply with python requires as with normal package requirements.

 __ #managing-dependencies